ITU-BDSA2025-GROUP9/Chirp/docs/report.md

 To keep this diagram simple and readable, the action “_Return to current page_” represents that, after completing an activity, the user is returned to the page they were previously viewing.
-For example, if a user posts a cheep while viewing their private timeline, they will stay / return to their private timeline once the action is done.
+For example, if a user posts a cheep while viewing their own timeline, they will either stay or return to their own timeline once the action is done.

 ## Sequence of functionality/calls through _Chirp!_